 If you have any leftover (we never do!) store them in a resealable baggie in the fridge.

-Reheat your low carb cookie bars for the best results!
+Reheat your keto cookie bars for the best results!
 Erythritol (any sugar alcohol for that matter) has a tendency to recrystallize when cooled — warming them in the microwave will take away any “gritty” texture in your baked goods!

 Can You Freeze Them?